 - 1.1 1.
 During one of our strolls near Westminster

 - 1.2 2.
-When I see low price and wine in one sentence, I’ll be around!
+When I see low prices and wine in one sentence, I’ll be around!

 - 1.3 3.
 London neighborhood is so pretty in black and white

 - 1.4 4.
-I tried to remember where this is but I just can’t remember.
+I tried to remember where this is, but I can’t remember.
 Do you know?